Joel-Marc/cldwry_hk_2k22/README.md

 ## Drawbacks and Limitations WEB-APP

 - I have not been able to implement checkpoint A (Authentication and session management) (YET!!) to implement session management ive divided user sessions/repos as folders under the folder ./fil.
-- To Go B/W Users ive put anchor tags
+So, To Go between Users ive put anchor tags

 ## To Do